-All of these suggestions have been included.
+All of these corrections have been implemented.
 Thank you.

 Query is it really PBS with 0.01% Triton X-100 or 0.1% as commonly used?

-It is 0.01% Triton
+It is indeed 0.01% Triton.

 Line 190: probably just say "let dry protected from light" (overnight is really arbitrary)

-This suggestion has been taken in account.
+The sentence was reworded as suggested.

 Line 202: What is a "mosaic picture"

+The definition of mosaic picture has been included in the manuscript: “a mosaic image is a super image constituted by smaller images.
+Mosaic images are usually used to overcome the limited area of the field of view of high magnifications.
+Some software include a mosaic function, nevertheless images can also be manually stitched together with other photo editing software (Lines 218-221).

-The definition of mosaic picture has been included in the manuscript.
-Line 225: the recommended z-distance depends on the resolving power of the objective.
-Please just state that for your objective (include NA), that you recommend 0.33um Reviewer #2: Ibanez et al., authors of the manuscript, "Double immunofluorescence staining against IBA1 and TMEM119, followed by the analysis of microglial density, distribution and morphology, as well as peripheral myeloid cell infiltration in mouse brain tissue," provide a comprehensive immunohistology protocol to effectively examine microglia and myeloid cells.
+Line 242: The recommended Z-interval depends on the resolving power of the objective.
+Please just state that for your objective (include NA), that you recommend 0.33um

+Thank you for pointing this out.
+We have corrected the manuscript accordingly.
+Reviewer #2: Ibanez et al., authors of the manuscript, "Double immunofluorescence staining against IBA1 and TMEM119, followed by the analysis of microglial density, distribution and morphology, as well as peripheral myeloid cell infiltration in mouse brain tissue," provide a comprehensive immunohistology protocol to effectively examine microglia and myeloid cells.
 These methods will be a valuable contribution to the field as they will encourage a uniform approach to examine microglia and myeloid cells in the brain.
 Overall, I have a few minor suggestions to improve the manuscript.

 Thank you very much for the positive feedback.
-We appreciate your suggestions and have made the corresponding modifications.
+We appreciate your suggestions and have made the corresponding modifications as detailed below.
 1) The authors note that infiltrating macrophages in the brain express IBA1, but they should elaborate noting that macrophages infiltrating the brain will adopt some molecular and morphological features of resident microglia (warranting differentiation with TMEM119).

 Thank you for this suggestion.
 This will certainly be useful for readers.
-We have addressed this in this sentence: “As a consequence, the use of IBA1 alone does not allow to visualize microglia selectively.
-In addition, infiltrating macrophages will adopt some molecular and morphological features of resident microglia, hindering their differentiation” 2) A further consideration is the extent to which macrophages infiltrate the brain or reside at the blood-brain interface.
+We have addressed this in this sentence: “In addition, macrophages adopt molecular and morphological features of resident microglia, once they have infiltrated the brain, thus hindering their differentiation” 2) A further consideration is the extent to which macrophages infiltrate the brain or reside at the blood-brain interface.
 For instance, in Fig.1 the cells noted as IBA1+/TMEM119- appear to be in perivascular spaces (Fig.1A) and near ventricles (Fig.1C-E).
 It is unclear how to determine if these cells have infiltrated the brain.
 The authors should discuss this limitation.

-Thank you for this observation.
-You are right a lot of the infiltrating macrophages will be near ventricles and near perivascular spaces.
-Nevertheless, cells will be also found in the parenchyma.
-If the perfusion, is well done it will get rid of cells inside the blood vessels.
-We have added that clarification in the discussion.
+Thank you for your observation.
+We have addressed this in lines 564-567 by adding “Keep in mind that fluorescence microscopy on its own is not sufficient to confirm infiltration inside the brain parenchyma.
+When IBA1+/TMEM119- cells are observed near the ventricles or perivascular space, higher spatial resolution techniques such as electron microscopy are required to confirm their localization within the parenchyma”.
 3) From our experience IBA1 and TMEM119 immunolabeling work well without incubation of sodium borohydride or sodium citrate buffer (perhaps rationale is warranted).
 Also, we typically use antibody dilutions of 1:1000 for IBA1 overnight, may be a consideration to add a range of titers for antibodies.